“Rugged Fox is on life support,” I told my good friend Amy yesterday over spiced walnuts and non-fat cappuccinos.

 Last fall, I could not bare the sight of my own closet.
 In two months, it had become a graveyard of all the fashionable pants, cardigans and summer v-necks that my body used to call home.
 Like Blanche Dubois, I would scream and weep each week that I tried to fit in to my supermodel Club Monaco cerulean blue jeans.
 With blood-shot eyes and snot pouring out of my nose, I rolled around on my hardwood floors, the waist of the pants lodged half-way up my thighs, screaming “You are dead to me skinny jeans!”
 Dead to me!”

 In the history book that is my life, 2012 will be the year filed under the chapter cleverly-titled “Death of a Gay Man.”
 Without thinking twice, I stripped the carpet up from underneath me and knocked my life down one bottle of red wine at a time.
 I changed jobs and cheers-ed some of my best friends goodbye.
-It is hard to write someone up and then invite them to go for drinks after.
+It is hard to suspend someone and then invite them to go for drinks after.
 I changed my address and moved nine stories closer to the sky.
 I got a boyfriend and then after one embarrassing late-night and hangover too many, woke up alone.
 I did not want to write, because I was afraid of the person I had become.